standardhealth/cimpl-doc/docs/cimplInstall.md

 * Understand your organization's proxy server configuration, if running from inside a firewall
 * Pay attention to placeholders in the instructions (such as your proxy server address) that you may need to replace.
 * Allow enough time (30-60 minutes)

-_Note: These installation instructions assume that you are installing applications using an account that has administrator-level access.
-If you do not have administrator rights on your machine, some of the installations will fail or the applications will refuse to install._

 ### Terminal Proxy Setup for macOS